Division7/junie-github-action/README.md

 ## How It Works

 1. **Trigger Detection**: The action detects triggers (mentions, labels, assignments, or prompts)
-2. **Validation**: Verifies permissions and checks if the actor is human
+2. **Validation**: Verifies permissions and checks if the actor is human (when applicable - see Security Considerations)
 3. **Branch Management**: Creates or checks out the appropriate working branch
 4. **Task Preparation**: Converts GitHub context into a Junie-compatible task
 5. **MCP Setup**: Configures enabled MCP servers for enhanced capabilities